Amutinda/alx-low_level_programming/0x0D-preprocessor/README.md

-this a directory about preprocessor
+this directory is about the preprocessor